 In essence, 21 CFR Part 11 was created as a regulatory solution to safety worries on how biotechnology, pharmaceutical, and medical equipment makers should handle the distribution, storage, and retrieval of records in the digitized age.

-The following elements of electronic records are of considerable importance to the FDA:
+The following electronic records elements are of considerable importance to the FDA:

 - Software and computer system malfunctions